 Additional Training and Certifications: Licensed Clinical Social Worker, trained Mediator, ESCI Certified Coach, Intrinsic Coach (TM), trained wellness coach, NaBITa certification in Threat Assessment/BIT, trained in Tobacco Cessation support

-Professional Background: Janeen has worked as a counselor and advocate in both rural and urban settings with children, teens, adults and older adults.
+Professional Background: Janeen has worked as a counselor and advocate in both rural and urban settings with children, teens, and adults including older adults.
 She has directed non-profit domestic violence agencies including provision of grant writing and budget management, staff supervision, community collaboration, and programmatic policy development.
-Janeen has provided EAP services to state, university, and federal employees for nearly 5 years.
+Janeen has provided EAP services, in various settings, to state, higher education, and federal employers and employees since 2012.

 Interests: Outside of her EAP work, Janeen enjoys serving as a part-time fitness instructor.
 She enjoys running, hiking, and time with her family.

 Education: AA in Applied Science